 |Razer Inc||14||Unlock Company Profile|

 |Dreem||13||Unlock Company Profile|

 |Marico Ltd||13||Unlock Company Profile|

 |Fisher & Paykel Healthcare Corporation Ltd||13||Unlock Company Profile|

 Source: GlobalData Patent Analytics

-In terms of application diversity, Apollo Neuroscience leads the pack, followed by Bodyfriend and Keeson Technology.
-By means of geographic reach, Omron Tateisi Electronics holds the top position, followed by Keeson Technology and Oncomfort in the second and third spots, respectively.
+In terms of application diversity, Magic Leap leads the pack, followed by S-Alpha Therapeutics and Aliphcom.
+By geographic reach, Omron holds the top position, followed by Magic Leap and Xiant Technologies.

 Owing to the continuous innovation of new products/technology, enhancement of existing products, growing ageing population, limited side effects, and the increasing incidence of neurological disorders, the neurostimulators market is expected to grow at a decent rate in the coming future.
 However, the availability of non-invasive devices that carry out similar functions but have lower risks associated with treatment may act as a threat to this market.

 To further understand the key themes and technologies disrupting the medical devices industry, access GlobalData’s latest thematic research report on Medical Devices.